eBay/restcommander/README.md

 ###Highlights

+Fast Parallel Async HTTP/REST/SOAP client as a service to monitor and manage 10,000 web servers.
+Sends requests to 1000 servers with response aggregation in 10 seconds. or 10,000 servers in 50 seconds.

 * **Scalable and Fast**: Utilizes AKKA and Async HTTP Client to maximize concurrency; Sends and aggregates responses from 10,000+ Servers within 1 minute.
 * **Powerful**: Sends uniform or node-specific requests with near real-time response analysis or config pushes.
 Request level concurrency control.